weswilliams/GivWenZen/README.md

     |$executor=                |create                          |
     |start|giv wen zen for slim|$executor                       |

-This is literally instantiating java classes and calling functions on them.
+This is literally just instantiating Java classes and calling methods on them.
 The final line does some magic in SLIM that lets you write Given/When/Then fixtures without a title indicator.
 I don't currently understand this mechanism but will post more as I learn more :)

 ### Thanks and good luck!
 Derek Berner